sputnik42/autology/docs/plugins/storage.md

 # Git Storage Plugin

-This plugin is responsible for wrapping the git repostiory that the content files will be stored in.
+This plugin is responsible for wrapping the git repository that the content files will be stored in.
 Currently, this is the only storage plugin that is available.

 ## Configuration